 Remark: In case of a contractual combination the same principles regarding the business processes as a simultaneous activation remain valid.
-If multiple FSPs should however perform a simultaneous activation on a Delivery Point this simultaneous activation would have to be settled based on a priority rule to be determined (f.e. priority fixed by Grid User).
+If multiple FSPs should however perform a simultaneous activation on a Delivery Point with a multiple FSP contractual combination, only one only one of those FSP-activations would have to be settled based on a priority rule to be determined (f.e. priority fixed by Grid User).